belzecue/vpainter2/README.md

 Shaders provided with the plugin were not made or tested by me for compatibility with this version of the plugin.

 There might be some non critical errors as well.
+Any critical bugs - open an issue case.